FairwindsOps/insights-docs/docs/technical-details/self-hosted/integrations.md

 # Integrations
-To add support for integrations like Slack, GitHub, and Jira, you can add the following environment variables to your `fwinsights-secrets` secret:
+To add support for integrations like Slack, GitHub, and Jira, and PagerDuty you can add any of the following environment variables to your `fwinsights-secrets` secret:

 * SLACK_CLIENT_ID